Culture Shock in Austria

 Meeting and greeting in Austria

-Austrian people appreciate personal titles (such as Dr, Mag, Herr, Frau), and it is polite to use someone's title when emailing them, addressing them in person, or introducing them to someone else.
+Austrian people appreciate personal titles and it is polite to use someone's title when emailing them, addressing them in person, or introducing them to someone else.

 Close friends often kiss when greeting one another and departing.
 Typically, women will kiss other women, men and women will kiss, but men just shake hands with other men.